-- Solicitor of the Supreme Court of New South Wales
+- Joanne & Eric.
+Solicitors of the Supreme Court of New South Wales.

-- Listed in Doyle’s Guide to the best lawyers in Australia as one of Sydney’s recommended lawyers in Wills and Estates Litigation.
+- Butlers.
+Listed in Doyle’s Guide to the Best Lawyers in Australia as one of Sydney’s recommended lawyers in Wills and Estates Litigation.

-- Member of the International Society of Trust and Estate Practitioners
+- Eric.
+STEP.
+Member of the International Society of Trust and Estate Practitioners.

-- Member of the Law Society New South Wales
+- Joanne & Eric.
+Members of the New South Wales Law Society.